Approval Date: 2002-01-31

 Postdoctoral Fellows not receiving any salary through Memorial University and appointed on an honorary basis are excluded from this policy and are governed by the Guidelines for Honorary Postdoctoral Fellows.

-Postdoctoral Fellow (PDF-E) - one who meets all the following criteria:
+PDF-E - Postdoctoral Fellow.
+One who meets all the following criteria:

 In recognition of the Principles above, Memorial University appoints scholars with the title of Postdoctoral Fellow and provides services to meet their needs.
 PDF-Es must comply with university policies and procedures and acknowledge their affiliation with the university in their publications and in their participation in scholarly meetings and endeavours.